Nicholas Goodhart: Gliding

 At Lasham on 10 May 1959 he declared a goal of Portmoak in Scotland and achieved a record goal flight of 579.36 km in a Slingsby Skylark 3 at an average speed of 90.7 km/h.
 This is still the UK goal-distance-record for gliders of wingspan not greater than 20 metres; and the speed record for a 500 km goal flight.
 During his gliding career he held eleven British records.

 Goodhart set up the project in 1966 to develop a glider called Sigma to compete in the 1970 World Championship Open class.
-After problems during production and then with its Fowler flaps, the only prototype flew in 1971.
-In a modified form the Sigma is still flying.
+Sigma flew from Lasham Gliding Centre in 1971, but did not reach its expected performance.
+This was due to leakage of air around its large "Fowler flaps".
+Sigma was eventually sold to a syndicate in North America and its desired performance was eventually exceeded by a variety of large-span production gliders from manufacturers in Germany.

 He was awarded the Silver Medal by the Royal Aero Club in 1956.
-In 1972 he was award the Paul Tissandier Diploma by the FAI.
+In 1972 he was awarded the Paul Tissandier Diploma by the FAI.
 This award recognizes "those who have served the cause of Aviation in general and Sporting Aviation in particular, by their work, initiative, devotion or in other ways".

 Human-powered flight

 Goodhart's team put in over 3,000 man-hours of effort developing the two seater Newbury Manflier project in an effort to win the Kremer prize for man-powered flight.
 The aircraft's two pilots were seventy feet apart, each in their own fuselage.
 However the team was beaten by Goodhart's old rival Paul MacCready with the Gossamer Condor's flight in 1977 and by the Gossamer Albatross for the first cross-Channel flight in 1979.
-The project was terminated soon after the first flights had been achieved in 1979 because the hangar and runway at Greenham Common were required for the US Air Force.
+Goodhart's project was terminated soon after the first flights had been achieved in 1979 because the hangar and runway at Greenham Common were required for the US Air Force.

 Other activities

 Goodhart was a consultant to Boeing (1973–1980) during which time the Royal Navy acquired a hydrofoil HMS Speedy and the RAF acquired its first Chinooks.

 He held directorships including at the Lancashire and Yorkshire Building Society and was a member at Lloyd's where he gained and lost large sums over a period of 20 years.

 He was elected Master of the Worshipful Company of Grocers of the City of London.
 He finished 35th of 350 in the 1951 Monte Carlo Rally.
-Simon Hoggart was married to his step-daughter and claimed that Goodhart also invented the box junction but was uncredited.

 He proposed a method of suppressing hurricanes during their formation.
 His proposal involved covering 100 km2 of ocean with a reflective material using four aircraft, each with a 2 km wingspan.
 He was persuaded it would not work, so he switched the concept to putting out forest fires.

 At the age of 88 he raised funds for a hospice near Exeter by abseiling down Cullompton church.